Your First Opera Will Be As Exciting Being Real Estate Agent, Architect, Photographer, Airport Taxi Driver or a Tamper Evident Band Producer

 Getting Tickets

 In a way, going to an opera really is like going to a movie.
 If you choose a show that doesn't interest you, you won't enjoy it.
-So don't go to a show just because you heard an architect in Canada recommended it.
+So don't go to a show just because you heard a stranger recommended it.
 Sit down with the plot descriptions of each of your available options and see which one sounds the most interesting.
 For first timers, you should buy your opera tickets at the box office ahead of time so that you can see the seating chart and get the attendant's advice.
 Be prepared for the tickets to cost about the same as concert tickets.

 Dressing